code-charity/Wish-Factory/README.md

 # Wish-Factory
 We are 'Code4Charity'.
-We volunteer to make make meaningful Sites, Apps, Browser Extensions, Plugins, Packages.
+We volunteer to make make meaningful 1.
+Sites, Apps, Browser Extensions, Robots, Plugins, Packages - and code-optimization to save electric energy & human time!

 All you have to do is post an 'issue' here.  https://github.com/code4charity/Wish-Factory/issues/new